for Veterans and the Public

 Q: Will HIV medicines cause changes to your fat and stomach?

-The loss of fat in the face, arms, and legs (lipoatrophy) and gain of fat in the belly (lipohypertrophy) and other places in the body (such as at the top of the back, causing a "buffalo hump") are dreaded complications of HIV treatment.
-Some of these body changes are caused by the HIV medicines, but they rarely occur with the medicines that are most often used nowadays.
+The loss of fat in the face, arms, and legs (lipoatrophy) and gain of fat in the belly (lipohypertrophy) and other places in the body (such as at the top of the back, causing a "buffalo hump") were dreaded complications of the older HIV treatments.
+Some of these body changes may be caused by HIV medicines, but they rarely occur with the medicines that are currently used.

-Lipoatrophy is most common with medicines such as d4T (stavudine, Zerit) and AZT (ZDV, zidovudine), which are infrequently used in the United States at present.
-The accumulation of fat in the abdomen may be an effect of HIV, but it is also seen with protease inhibitors such as indinavir (Crixivan), which also is rarely used these days.
-Therefore, people in the United States who start taking HIV medicines for the first time should not be concerned that they will have unwanted body changes owing to the medicines.
+Lipoatrophy is most common with medicines such as d4T (stavudine, Zerit) and AZT (ZDV, zidovudine), which are infrequently used (and are not recommended) in the United States at present.
+The accumulation of fat in the abdomen may be an effect of HIV, but it is also seen with protease inhibitors such as indinavir (Crixivan), which also is rarely used (and not recommended) these days.
+Therefore, people in the United States who start taking HIV medicines for the first time should not be concerned that they will have unwanted body changes from these medications.
 On the contrary, many people report that they feel and look healthier once they start taking HIV medications.